fragments of history

 “It consists of two elements: the step, which some interpret as symbolizing the Andeal cosmological concept of Pacha (space-time/father), and the spiral, possibly symbolizing Mama (origin/continuity).
 Together, these two elements may embody the Andean principles of unity and duality, along with other complementary forces like masculine/feminine, interior/exterior, and light/darkness.”

-The interlocking patterns of this piece remind me of Tauba Auerbach’s 2017 book A Partial Taxonomy of Linear Ornament.
+The use of this interlocking pattern reminds me of the different forces (or “parts”) within each of us, the tensions among them, and our centuries-old longings for harmony and balance.
+The patterns of this piece also remind me of Tauba Auerbach’s 2017 book A Partial Taxonomy of Linear Ornament.

 Talismanic Tunic, mid–late 20th century, Djenné or Tombouctou, Mali